 The Informatics Research Core Facility (IRCF) at the University of Missouri is a full-service Bioinformatics group at the University of Missouri.
 It offers a broad range of expertise and capabilities.
-Send an email (ircf at missouri dot edu) or stop by to discuss your interests — we’re in the Bond Life Sciences Center, room 113.
+Send an email (ircf at missouri dot edu) or stop by to discuss your interests — we’re in the Bond Life Sciences Center, suite 106.

 Computational Infrastructure for Bioinformatics